ETH-DISCO/cluster-tutorial/README.md

 jupyter notebook --no-browser --port 5998 --ip $(hostname -f) # port range [5900-5999]
 ```

-This should make working on the cluster feel like a breeze.
+In my opinion this is the most productive workflow on the cluster.

 # References